-Sandstone is soft and generally easy to work with, thus often making it a popular choice for paving stones.
+Sandstone is soft and generally easy to work with, thus often making it a popular choice for paving.
 A sedimentary rock, sandstone is created as feldspar particles and eroded quartz build up.
-As a paving stone, sandstone is typically used in courtyards and verandas.
+As a paver, sandstone is typically used in courtyards and verandas.

 Slate is usually a common choice for patio paving stones due to its durability.
 Slate is typically slip-resistant, which may be preferred in households with children who play outside.
 These stones can generally withstand high traffic areas and extreme temperatures and are often resistant to drink and food spills.